 Nethanel Pollak, Viola

 Israeli Violist Nethanel Pollak started his music studies at the age of 7 in the Jerusalem Academy of Music and Dance Conservatory.
-In 2014 he graduated the Jerusalem Academy of Music and Dance, cum laude, in the studio of Mrs. Ludmila Feldman.
-In the fall of 2014, Mr. Pollak began his Masters program at The Juilliard School, under the guidance of Ms. Heidi Castleman.
+In 2014 he graduated the Jerusalem Academy of Music and Dance, cum laude, in the studio of Mrs. Ludmila Feldman, and in May 2016, he graduated the Masters program at The Juilliard School, under the guidance of Ms. Heidi Castleman.

-Since November 2014, he has been a member of the Juilliard 415 ensemble and performed with great Historical Performance musicians such as William Christie, Jordi Savall, Jane Glover, Monica Huggett and Rachel Podger.
+Between 2014-2016, he has been a member of the Juilliard 415 ensemble and performed with great Historical Performance musicians such as William Christie, Jordi Savall, Jane Glover, Monica Huggett, Masaaki Suzuki, Nicholas McGegan and Rachel Podger.

 Internationally, Pollak performed as a soloist with the JAMD high school Symphony Orchestra under the baton of Yevgeny Tsirlin.
 His orchestral experience includes performances with the Young Israeli Philharmonic Orchestra, the Jerusalem Academy Orchestra, the JAMD high school Symphony Orchestra, many times as principle.
 As a chamber musician, Mr. Pollak won the Jerusalem Academy's chamber music competition in 2010 and 2011.